Pexers/CS-fundamentals/Development/Algorithms.md

 Algorithms are widely used throughout all areas of mathematics and computer science.
 An algorithm is a set of well-defined instructions to solve a particular problem.
 They are also used as specifications for performing data processing and play a major role in automated systems.

 ## Big-O Notation
-Big-O notation is a formal expression of an algorithm’s complexity in relation to the growth of the input size.
+Big-O notation is a formal expression of an algorithm's complexity in relation to the growth of the input size.
 Hence, it is used to rank algorithms based on their performance with large inputs.

 We can express it as the _best_, _average_, and _worst-case_ complexity of an algorithm.
 Most discussions of Big-O focus on the "upper-bound" complexity of an algorithm, that is, the worst-case.